If you prefer, here’s a 3-minute Video tutorial.

 Enter Questions and Answers

 You’re welcome to enter these any way you choose.
-However, I’ve found it easier and faster to create the Q&A beforehand, then copy and paste all the questions at the same time, before entering any answers:
+However, I’ve found it easier and faster to create the Q&A beforehand, then copy and paste all the questions at the same time, then all the answers.
+Click Convert to Quiz and Dezurve will convert these into Q&A for you:

 Attach and Submit your article